 Non-government community service organisations

 Both the Australian and state and territory governments indirectly provide welfare services through funding non-government organisations (NGOs) to deliver services.
-The NGO sector also contributes some welfare services expenditure from its own sources, including fees charged to individuals.
+The NGO sector also contributes some welfare services expenditure from its own sources, including fees charged to individuals and through donations.

 Government funding to non-government community service organisations (NGCSOs) is included in welfare services expenditure.
 NGCSO expenditure that comes through fees paid by clients or from the NGCSOs’ own sources, such as fundraising, is not included, as comparable data on the sources of these funds are not readily available.